briananstett/k8-presentation/1_Docker/README.md

 1_Docker/1_FirstContainer$ npm install
 ```

-Build our image
+Build our image.
+The image tag will default to `latest` if nothing is specified.
 ```
 // docker build -t <name of the image>:<optional tag> <build context>
-$ docker build -t myimage:v1 .
+1_Docker/1_FirstContainer$ docker build -t myimage:v1 .
 ```
 Once the image finishes building, we can see all Docker images on our machine with [docker images](https://docs.docker.com/engine/reference/commandline/images/), one of which was the image we just made.
 ```
-$ docker images
+1_Docker/1_FirstContainer$ docker images
-REPOSITORY                TAG             IMAGE ID            CREATED             SIZE myimages                  v1              22fd13a039d0        Just Now            399MB
+REPOSITORY                TAG             IMAGE ID            CREATED             SIZE myimage                  v1              22fd13a039d0        Just Now            399MB
 ```
 ---

 ## Running a container
 The [docker run](https://docs.docker.com/engine/reference/run/) command is used to create a container.
 There are *many* flags and options associated with this command but for this example we will cover the basics.
-Please see [reference](https://docs.docker.com/engine/reference/run/) for guidance if you wish to learn more about `docker run`.
+Please see this [reference](https://docs.docker.com/engine/reference/run/) for guidance if you wish to learn more about `docker run`.

 There are two main ways to run a container.
 In `Foreground mode` or in `Detached mode`.